 Dinner time!
 Being on a budget we had dinner at a student pizza place.
 However, there are many cool dining spots in Helsinki, so I’d definitely check out the website of the Helsinki Tourism Organization.

 Take the last ferry back to Tallinn and chill-out & relax!
 I’m sure you must be tired by now of this busy ‘One day in Helsinki itinerary ;)!

-Arrival in Tallinn and still much left of the evening :)!
+Arrival back in Tallinn and still much left of the evening :)!